A13 motorway (Netherlands): Route description

 The 17 km, highly congested motorway is the main motorway connection between these two cities.
 It is a dual carriageway with three lanes in each direction.
 Between the junctions Berkel and Delft-Zuid managed motorway is effective, when certain intensities occur the hard shoulder is opened for traffic heading north.
 The maximum speed on the road is 100 km/h.

 European route E19, the route between Amsterdam and Paris, follows the complete A13 motorway between the interchanges Ypenburg and Kleinpolderplein.

-Future

-To relieve the southern part of A13 motorway from traffic, the plan exists for a major by-pass for the city of Rotterdam, connecting the A13 directly with the A16 motorway.
-The A16 will be extended from its current terminus at interchange Terbregseplein towards a new interchange with the A13 between exits Berkel en Rodenrijs and Delft-Zuid.
+To relieve the southern part of A13 motorway from traffic, a major by-pass for the city of Rotterdam was constructed, connecting the A13 directly with the A16 motorway.
+The A16 was extended from its former terminus at interchange Terbregseplein towards a new interchange with the A13 between exits Berkel en Rodenrijs and Delft-Zuid.
+This extension was completed in October 2025.
 The remaining part of the A13, between this interchange and interchange Ypenburg, would then have to be widened.